When Captain James Cook

 To the west of the coastal highway you'll find a great variety of landforms including rainforests and rugged wilderness containing gorges, limestone caves and waterfalls.

-The NSW coast is abundant in possums, wallabies, cockatoos, parrots, rosellas and the not so nice critters such as funnel web spiders, tiger snakes, red-belly black snakes and red-back spiders although it is usually rare to spot
+is abundant in possums, wallabies, cockatoos, parrots, rosellas and the not so nice critters such as funnel web spiders, tiger snakes, red-belly black snakes and red-back spiders although it is usually rare to spot

 any of these.